A Beginner's Guide to Understanding Protected Trees

 Preservation orders

-What can I do to determine whether a tree is safe?
+What can I do to determine if a tree is protected?

-To determine if trees are protected, you need to verify if it’s under the protection of a TPO or preservation or protection order.
-It is done by contacting your local authority and asking them to look up their records.
+To determine whether a tree is protected, you will need to check if it is in the process of being subject to a TPO or preservation order.
+It is done by contacting your local authority and asking them to check their records.

 TPO search